American Football Association of Nigeria: International participation

-In June 2025, Nigeria’s men's and women’s national flag football teams emerged as champions of the inaugural African Flag Football Tournament held in Cairo, Egypt.
-The event was organised by the International Federation of American Football (IFAF) in partnership with NFL Africa and featured national teams from across the continent, including Morocco, Tunisia, Egypt, Cameroon, and Uganda.
+In June 2025, Nigeria’s men’s and women’s national flag football teams participated in the African Flag Football Tournament held in Cairo, Egypt, organized by the International Federation of American Football in partnership with NFL Africa.

-Both Nigerian teams secured decisive victories, with the women’s team defeating Morocco and the men’s team overcoming Egypt in the final match on 21 June 2025.
-This double triumph marked a significant milestone for American football development in Nigeria and across Africa.
+According to reported results, both teams won their respective categories, with the women’s team defeating Morocco and the men’s team defeating Egypt in the final matches.